 The official start took place on 4th September 1956.
 It was a flying start, the culmination of several years' trial programme transmissions.
 In 1969 a second national channel was added.

 All SVT channels are digital only.
 All are distributed via all kinds of platforms.
-The SVT-programmes can be viewed on SVT Play for 30 days after the first broadcast.

 Rules and regulations

 SVT programming is subject to the provisions of the Radio Act, to terms set out in the charter between SVT and the state as well as internal programming guidelines.
 The charter guarantees SVT´s independency of all pressure groups, political, commercial or otherwise.